12. The on-site inspection

 - follow-up progress in response to any previous requirements and recommendations

-- the quality and effectiveness of practice-related supervision they receive and the induction, supervision and guidance they give to staff and volunteers
+- the quality and effectiveness of practice-related support and challenge they receive and the induction and guidance they give to staff and volunteers

 - challenge and enquiry about the relationship of the scheme with other professionals and services